CodeLifter-sys/rapidclip-generator/README.md

    ```
 3. Make your changes and submit a pull request detailing your modifications.

-We'd love your help to make RapidClip even better!
+Your help is greatly appreciated to make RapidClip even better!

 ---

 ## **License**

 This project is licensed under the **MIT** license.
 This means you are free to use, modify, and distribute it, provided the original license is included in the code.
-See the [LICENSE](LICENSE) file for more details.
+Please refer to the [LICENSE](LICENSE) file for more details.